North Queensland Cowboys: Stadium

 From 1995 to 2019, the Cowboys played their home games at Willows Sports Complex, located in the Townsville suburb of Kirwan.
 Prior to 1995, the venue hosted trotting paceway nights, and was the main pacing venue for the Townsville District, but due to the admittance of the Cowboys, the venue was turned into a rugby league stadium.

 The venue was renamed Stockland Stadium in 1995, due to sponsorship rights, and attracted a crowd of 23,156 to the Cowboys first ever premiership game.
 In 1998, the name was changed to Malanda Stadium by new sponsors Dairy Farmers, before being renamed again in 1999 to Dairy Farmers Stadium.
 The stadium underwent major renovations in 2005 and 2006, with the eastern, northern and southern grandstands receiving upgrades, the addition of more corporate boxes and a new replay screen and public address system installed.
 Dairy Farmers 15-year partnership with the Cowboys ended at the end of 2012 season, as the club looked for a new naming rights sponsor for the stadium.

 In 2013, the stadium was renamed 1300SMILES Stadium, after the Townsville-based dental practice entered into a five-year sponsorship deal with Stadiums Queensland.
 On 29 August 2019, the club played their final game at the stadium, defeating the Canterbury Bulldogs 15–8.

 The club record attendance for a regular season match is 30,302, set against the Brisbane Broncos in the round 8 of the 1999 season.
 The record attendance for a finals match is 24,989, set against the Brisbane Broncos in week 2 of the 2004 finals series.

 In 2020, the club moved to the new 25,000-seat Queensland Country Bank Stadium in South Townsville.

+Training base

+In 2021, the Cowboys opened a new training and administration base, known as the Hutchinson Builders Centre for sponsorship reasons, adjacent to Queensland Country Bank Stadium.